Once upon a time... lived the Schlumpf family

 In addition to the collection, see the museum from a different perspective!

 For example, discover two real assembly-line robots in action (from the PSA Peugeot Citroën factory), have a photograph taken at the wheel of a Talbot, or experience the thrill of the rollover in a specially adapted vehicle.

 Depending on the calendar of events, you can watch classic cars being driven around the track at the autodrome or watch the “On the Track!" show which takes place from the end of March to the end of September.

 Your children can experience the magic of the automobile in a dedicated area where they might enjoy a spin on the kart track, play the apprentice mechanic or draw the car of their dreams.

-From January 7th to February 8th: from 1pm to 5pm during the week and from 10am to 5pm on the weekend
+From January 3rd to February 4th: from 1pm to 5pm Monday to Friday, from 10am to 5pm on Saturday and Sunday

 Full price: 14€ / Reduced price: 11€